George Newbern: Voice acting

 As a voice actor, Newbern is notable for his role as Clark Kent/Superman on the Cartoon Network series Justice League, Static Shock and Justice League Unlimited (replacing Tim Daly due to his obligations elsewhere).
-He also reprised his role as Superman in The Batman, the DC Showcase short Superman/Shazam!: The Return of Black Adam, Superman vs. The Elite, and Justice League vs. the Fatal Five.
+Newbern reprised his role as Superman in The Batman, the DC Showcase short Superman/Shazam!: The Return of Black Adam, Superman vs. The Elite, and Justice League vs. the Fatal Five.
 On February 26, 2016, the DC Universe Online Facebook page reported that Newbern would be taking over the role of Superman from Adam Baldwin.
 He also provides the voice of Superman in the game Injustice: Gods Among Us and its sequel.
 Newbern has portrayed the character longer than any other actor in live-action and animation.

-Newbern also lent his voice in the cartoon series The Pirates of Dark Water, and he has also done voiceovers on a number of video games and game-related productions.
+Newbern voices a role in the cartoon series The Pirates of Dark Water, and he has done voiceovers in a number of video games and game-related productions.
 He has also voiced in the infamous Theodore Rex as the character of the same name.
 In 2003, Newbern provided the voice of Mevyn Nooj in Final Fantasy X-2.
 He also voiced Sephiroth in the Final Fantasy series and the Kingdom Hearts series.

 Newbern's performance as Nooj reportedly impressed the developers at Square Enix enough for them to cast him as Sephiroth in the English version of Kingdom Hearts II, replacing Lance Bass.
 Newbern later reprised the role of Sephiroth in the English-language releases of Final Fantasy VII Advent Children, Crisis Core: Final Fantasy VII, Dissidia: Final Fantasy, Dissidia 012 Final Fantasy, and Dissidia Final Fantasy NT.
-He later appeared in the second season of Jericho as the President of the Allied States of America.
+He later appeared in the second season of Jericho as the president of the Allied States of America.
 Newbern also narrated Toyota's commercials for the 2010 model year of the Toyota Prius car, and portrayed Harold in Saw VI.

-Newbern is also a prolific narrator of audiobooks, with narration credits on nearly 500 titles.
+He is also a prolific narrator of audiobooks, with narration credits on nearly 500 titles.

 Personal life

-Newbern met actress Marietta DePrima in the mid-1980s.
-They graduated together at Northwestern University, where she was a member of Kappa Alpha Theta.
-The couple married in 1990, and have three children.
+Newbern and actress Marietta DePrima met in the mid-1980s.
+They graduated together at Northwestern University in Evanston, Illinois, where DePrima was a member of Kappa Alpha Theta.
+The couple married in 1990 and have three children.